-(E) Controlling, identifying, and removing persons at the crime scene and limiting the number of persons who enter the crime scene and the movement of such persons is an important function of the initial responding officers in protecting the crime scene;

-- (F) Defining and controlling boundaries provide a means for protecting and securing the crime scene; - (G) The initial responding officers at the scene shall provide a detailed crime scene briefing to the investigators in charge of the scene; - 8 (H) All activities conducted and observations made at the crime scene must be 9 documented as soon as possible after the event to preserve information; - (I) The investigators in charge shall identify specific responsibilities, share preliminary information, and develop investigative plans in accordance with departmental policy, local, and national laws; - (J) The scene "walk-through" provides an overview of the entire scene, identifies any threats to scene integrity, and ensures protection of physical evidence.
+- (E) Controlling, identifying, and removing persons at the crime scene and limiting the number of persons who enter the crime scene and the movement of such persons is an important function of the initial responding officers in protecting the crime scene; - 6 (F) Defining and controlling boundaries provide a means for protecting and 7 securing the crime scene; - (G) The initial responding officers at the scene shall provide a detailed crime scene briefing to the investigators in charge of the scene; - (H) All activities conducted and observations made at the crime scene must be documented as soon as possible after the event to preserve information; - (I) The investigators in charge shall identify specific responsibilities, share preliminary information, and develop investigative plans in accordance with departmental policy, focal, and national laws; - (J) The scene "walk-through" provides an overview of the entire scene, identifies any threats to scene integrity, and ensures protection of physical evidence.
 Written and photographic documentation provides a permanent record; - (K) Based on the type of incident and complexity of the scene, the investigators in charge shall determine team composition.
-Trained personnel shall perform scene processing; - (L) Contamination control and preventing cross-contamination at single or multiple scenes is essential to maintaining the safety of personnel and the integrity of evidence; - (M) The investigators in charge shall ensure documentation of the scene using photos, videos, sketches, measurements and notes, among others; - (N) The investigators must prioritize the collection of evidence to prevent loss, destruction, or contamination; - (O) Evidence at crime scenes that is in the process of documentation, collection, preservation, or packaging should be handled with attention to scene integrity and protection from contamination or deleterious change.
-During the processing of the scene, and following documentation, evidence should be appropriately packaged, labeled, and maintained in a secure, temporary manner until final packaging and submission to a secured evidence storage facility or the crime laboratory;
+Trained personnel shall perform scene processing; - 21 (L) Contamination control and preventing cross-contamination at single or 22 multiple scenes is essential to maintaining the safety of personnel and the integrity of 23 evidence; - 24 (M) The investigators in charge shall ensure documentation of the scene using photos, videos, sketches, measurements and notes, among others;

+1 (N) The investigators must prioritize the collection of evidence to prevent loss, 2 destruction, or contamination;
-1 (P) Law enforcement personnel and other responders shall participate in or initiate a 2 crime scene debriefing to ensure the crime scene investigation is complete and to verify post- 3 scene responsibilities;

-- (Q) The investigators in charge shall direct another walk-through at the conclusion of the scene investigation and ensure that the scene investigation is complete; - (R) Reports and other documentation pertaining to the crime scene investigation shall be compiled into a "case file" by the investigators in charge of the crime scene.
+- (O) Evidence at crime scene that is in the process of documentation, collection, preservation, or packaging should be handled with attention to scene integrity and protection from contamination or deleterious change.
+During the processing of the scene, and following documentation, evidence should be appropriately packaged, labeled, and maintained in a secure, temporary manner until final packaging and submission to a secured evidence storage facility or the crime laboratory; - (P) Law enforcement personnel and other responders shall participate in or initiate a crime scene debriefing to ensure the crime scene investigation is complete and to verify post-scene responsibilities; - (Q) The investigators in charge shall direct another walk-through at the conclusion of the scene investigation and ensure that the scene investigation is complete; and - (R) Reports and other documentation pertaining to the crime scene investigation shall be compiled into a "case file" by the investigators in charge of the crime scene.
 This file shall be a record of the actions taken and evidence collected at the scene.
-This documentation shall allow for independent review of the work conducted; - SECTION 4.
-Creation of the Crime Investigation Modernization Committee (CIMC). -

-The Crime Investigation Modernization Committee (CIMC) is hereby created and shall be composed of the following: - 13 (A) The Secretary of the Department of Interior and Local Government as Chairperson; - 14 (B) The Chief of the Philippine National Police;
+This documentation shall allow for independent review of the work conducted. - SECTION 4.
+Creation of the Crime Investigation Modernization Committee. - be composed of the following: - 21 (A) The Secretary of the Department of Interior and Local Government as 22 Chairperson; - 23 (B) The Chief of the Philippine National Police; - 24 (C) The Director of the National Bureau of Investigation; and - 25 (D) Two experts in forensic science to be appointed by the President.